slipke/csm_ss15_sem_team_vagrant/lamp-apache/puppet/README.md

 # Installing a LAMP-Stack using Puppet

-This project installs and configures a simple lamp-stack with apache, mysql and php5 on a Ubuntu 14.04 Server.
+This project installs and configures a simple lamp-stack with Apache, MySQL and PHP5 on a Ubuntu 14.04 Server.

 ## Dependencies